kali-linux-touch/halium-boot/README.md

 # halium-boot

-bootimg generator for Halium ports
+updated boot generator that adds full systemd support and some kali-linux functionality for use with kali-linux-touch

 ## Build